-Note: Data quality flags will generate when a project is active during the reporting period, but no clients have been served in ES, SH or TH or housed in RRH or PSH.
+Note: If your upload contains inventory data and client data, potential data quality flags could generate when a project is active during the reporting period, but no clients have been served in ES, SH or TH or housed in RRH or PSH.
 If an ES, SH or TH project began operating shortly before the end of the reporting period but has not served any clients you may resolve this flag with a note.
 If an RRH or PSH project began operating prior to the end of the period that has started providing services but has not housed anyone, you may resolve this flag with a note.

-Operating End Dates14
+Operating End Dates15

 The project operating end date is the last day the project provided or is expected to provide services and/or housing.
 A client's exit date must be on or before the project operating end date.
-If there are client records that
+It does not logically make sense to have clients in a project that has ended.
+A best practice is to exit all clients on or before the operating end date to ensure reports have accurate information.